open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 #### Blade Barrier

-> *6th-­‐‑level evocation*
+> *6th-­level evocation*
 >
 > **Casting Time:** 1 action **Range:** 90 feet **Components:** V, S
 >
 > **Duration:** Concentration, up to 10 minutes

-You create a vertical wall of whirling, razor-­‐‑sharp blades made of magical energy.
+You create a vertical wall of whirling, razor-­sharp blades made of magical energy.
 The wall appears within range and lasts for the duration.
 You can make a straight wall up to 100 feet long, 20 feet high, and 5 feet thick, or a ringed wall up to 60 feet in diameter, 20 feet high, and 5 feet thick.
 The wall

-provides three-­‐‑quarters cover to creatures behind it, and its space is difficult terrain.
+provides three-­quarters cover to creatures behind it, and its space is difficult terrain.

 When a creature enters the wall’s area for the first time on a turn or